- Mr D Finch BSc – Head of Department

 The Physical Education department is pleased to offer two different options; OCR GCSE 9-1 Physical Education and Cambridge National Certificate in Sports Studies.
 We feel that both awards provide an excellent pathway for our students to follow.
 Both the Sports Studies and the GCSE Course are worth the equivalent of one GCSE and will both enable students to access college courses.
 Each course has a ‘practical’ element to lessons and assessment.

 At Key Stage 4 all students have 2 hours of core Physical Education per week and are taught in single sex ability classes.
-Please see below for the KS4 Curriculum Map 2019/2020 for Year 10 and 11.
+Please see below for the Curriculum Map for Year 10 and 11.

 Both courses require: